MattyOL/Fresh/TESTING.md

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.

+ * During my project, I unfortunately ran out of time to dedicate towards addressing these issues.
+However, looking ahead, I plan to allocate more time in the future to revisit and rectify the problems affecting responsiveness.
+My aim is to implement the necessary edits that will significantly improve the overall responsiveness of the website, as evidenced by Lighthouse testing during the inspection process.

 ### Home page
 <details>